Best way to remove it

 Floor residue buildup is treated as residue-related issues in the authority system, which helps determine how it should be approached and what risks matter most.

-Floor residue buildup is linked in the graph to surfaces such as vinyl flooring, although the exact pattern depends on use, moisture, chemistry, and maintenance history.
+Floor residue buildup is linked in the graph to surfaces such as hardwood, although the exact pattern depends on use, moisture, chemistry, and maintenance history.

 Floor residue buildup often returns when the contamination type was misread, the surface was not fully finished, residue was left behind, or the underlying source of the problem was not addressed.